freeeakn/NSUEM-PDS_HW/README.md

 ## Author

-This program was developed by Arthur Pechenkin, a third-year student, as part of the "Programming of Discrete Structures" course, in C++.
+This program was developed by Arthur Pechenkin, a third-year student, as part of the "Programming of Discrete Structures" course, in C++ and Golang.

 Contact information: